trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 A *contract* is an abstraction to handle validation of arbitrary data or object state.
 It is a fully self-contained object that is orchestrated by the operation.

-The `Contract` module helps you defining contracts and assists with instantiating and validating data using those contracts at runtime.
+The `Contract` module helps you defining contracts and assists with instantiating and validating data with those contracts at runtime.

 ## Overview: Reform